Fusion-based quantum computing (FBQC) code[1]

 Description

-Fusion Based Quantum Computing, or FBQC, describes a fault tolerant way to produce fusion networks, or large entangled states starting from small constant-sized entangled resource states along with destructive measurements called fusions.
+FBQC is a fault tolerant way to produce fusion networks, or large entangled resource states starting from small constant-sized entangled resource states along with destructive measurements called fusions.
 These large states can be produced asychronously in the fusion framework and can be used as resources, as in measurement-based quantum computation (MBQC), or as logical states of topological codes.
-The difference from ordinary MBQC is that error-correction is baked into the state-generation protocol.
+The difference from ordinary MBQC is that error-correction two-qubit measurements are performed, which requires a foliation with more qubits.
+The use of two-qubit measurements makes FBQC more compatible with photonic platforms.

 Protection